Dog Mental Illness Symptoms: Your Complete 2026 Guide

 Life Changes and Trauma

-Dogs are creatures of habit, and major disruptions can trigger mental health issues:
+Dogs are creatures of habit.
+They thrive on routine.
+Major disruptions can trigger mental health issues:

 Medical Issues in Disguise

-Sometimes what looks like a mental health problem is actually a physical issue:
+Sometimes what looks like a mental health problem is actually a physical issue screaming for help:

 Genetics and Breed Predispositions